 Our science advisor Dr Amy Chan (PhD Psychology and MSc Computer Science) is a mental wellbeing research psychologist and lecturer at CUHK University.
-The GoalsWon coaching methodology is based on science-backed methods.
+The GoalsWon coaching methodology is based on science-backed methods, and we review meta-analyses of effectiveness of interventions for behavior change, stress, sleep and more on an ongoing basis.

 Randomized control studies have found coaching (the core of GoalsWon) outperforms other interventions.